 Styrofoam block or piece that is large enough to write on and stick screws into.
 Imagine a florists' foam block for sticking flower stems into to make a flower arrangement, but made of a material that does not shed (the foam blocks disintegrate, so do not work well).
 You will use this block to stick your screws in, labeling each to avoid confusion and to keep the screws safely away from dirty surfaces.
 Some screws are less than a quarter of an inch long.
 Some can be longer than 5 inches depending on the flute.
 A good place to obtain styrofoam is garbage/dumpsters; take or chop a piece from packing materials.
 You can also buy styrofoam or Balsa wood blocks (a nicer/fancier version) in craft stores.
-Choose a piece that is too big rather than too small (you can make it smaller), because it should sit flat easily and without any assistance (you need both hands).
+Choose a piece that is too big rather than too small.
+It should sit flat easily and stay put (you need both hands to hold flute bits).

 Spring hook: Here is what you want long term.
-A cheap alternative is a very fine lace-type crochet hook, with a hook that looks both big enough the to "hook" a spring and thin enough to fit in between and around the spring wires and the mechanism.
-The knitting shop next to Gibsons or Ben Franklins may be a good place to find this item.
-I will use my Dremmel to add a "pushing" groove onto your crochet hook.
+A cheap alternative is a very fine lace-type crochet hook, with a hook that looks both big enough to "hook" a spring and thin enough to fit in between and around the spring wires and the mechanism.
+Ben Franklins normally stocks these and Alexa can carve a "pushing" groove onto your crochet hook with her rotary tool.